Glaucoma Surgeries and Treatments

 In some cases, the intraocular pressure of the eye can not be controlled by the basic methods.
 Your ophthalmologist may suggest glaucoma surgery or more advanced treatments to meet your needs.
-You will find below all the procedures practiced at the Bellevue Clinic in the treatment of glaucoma.
+You will find below all the procedures practiced at Bellevue in the treatment of glaucoma.

 Canaloplasty is a surgical procedure used in the treatment of glaucoma.
 In this non-penetrating surgery, a suture is spun along the inner drainage channel of the eye (Schlemm's canal) using a fiber optic microcatheter.
 The yarn is then knotted with a little tension to dilate the canal again, thus restoring the natural flow of the aqueous humor.

 To open the Schlemm's canal, a viscoelastic polymer is injected and is absorbed within a few days.
 Then, the end of the microcatheter is inserted and navigated along the channel with a flashing light at the end.
 Once the line is complete, the suture is threaded and tied.
 This technique dilates and rectifies the Schlemm's canal and trabeculum pathways, and thus restores the evacuation of the aqueous humor and lowers the IOP.

 The purpose of trabeculectomy is to create a passage from the anterior chamber of the eye to the outside of the eye to evacuate the aqueous humor.
 At the beginning of the procedure, an incision is made through the conjunctiva.
 Then, the surgeon creates a flap in the sclera (the wall of the eye).
 Below the scleral flap, a hole is drilled to the anterior chamber.
 However, the aqueous humor can evacuate from the anterior chamber and pass through the scleral flap, and go under the conjunctiva where it will be resorbed by blood vessels.